Tejasbarhate11/Galytix.WebApi/README.md

 >SOME ASSUMPTIONS
 1. The endpoint returns bad request if we pass empty country name as well as no line of businesses.
+2. The endpoint also return bad request if we supply a country name which is not present in the csv file.
-2. Since I was confused about the proper mathematical procedure  to calculate the average gross written premium (GWP), I used the following formula:
+3. Since I was confused about the proper mathematical procedure  to calculate the average gross written premium (GWP), I used the following formula:
 ```
   average = (total of all values from 2008 to 2015)/(no. of non null values from 2008 to 2015)
 ```